-Website www.gardensafari.net/english/weird-winged moths.htm says its foodplants include Herb Robert, Hedge Woundwort and Mints.
-No wonder they come to us.
+Website www.gardensafari.net/english/weird-winged moths.htm says its foodplants include Herb Robert, Hedge Woundwort & Mints.
+No wonder it comes to us.
 We offer food and a home.
-They feed on wildflowers and we have never found them making pests of themselves on other flowers.
-As we use no chemicals, they have been able to raise their tiny families.
-They overwinter as adults; our garden walls of evergreen Ivy provide winter homes for them.
+It feeds on wildflowers & we do not find it on other flowers.
+Plume Moths overwinter as adults; our garden walls of evergreen Ivy provide winter homes for them.

 * There are a number of Plume Moth websites on the Internet, with many photos; specify UK Plume Moths to see which of them live here.

 Biodiversity includes spiders; they are part of the food chain.
 Some birds use spiderwebs as nesting material, while others eat the spiders.
-They are rich in amino acids and greatly favoured by Wrens and Great Tits.
+They are rich in amino acids & greatly favoured by Wrens & Great Tits.

 Even the smallest flying creature is welcome here.
 They bring movement to the garden.
 On a calm, cold day in winter there may be a mid-air performance of figure-8’s by tiny wisps just hatched from eggs laid somewhere in the Ivy…

-There are humans who like spiders.
+Spiders have their fans.
 One day, as we sawed tree stumps behind the main pond in Gillespie Park, a young volunteer shouted ‘Stop!
 Spider!’
-Everyone stopped work as the lucky spider was plucked from the danger zone and moved to a place of safety by its protector.
+Everyone stopped work as the lucky spider was plucked from the danger zone & moved to a place of safety by its protector.

 * Our smallest spiders are dots the size of a grain of sand.
 They blow into the garden on the breeze, trailing a single strand of web behind them.

-* Our largest spider, also found in many local front gardens in autumn, is the GARDEN or CROSS SPIDER (Araneus diadematus).
-Its elegant web hangs vertically, with its creator often dangling in the centre like a large patterned jewel.
-Every few days it devours its old web, along with the husks of its victims, and spins a new one.
+* Our largest spider, found in many local front gardens in autumn, is the GARDEN or CROSS SPIDER (Araneus diadematus).
+Its elegant web hangs vertically; the spider often hangs in the centre like a large patterned jewel.
+Every few days it devours its old web along with the husks of its victims, & spins a new one.
 The web’s strands are strong: I have found bumblebees, honeybees, and a butterfly caught in the Cross Spiders’ web.
-They set up shop along our sunny southern border, stretching their webs between Meadowsweet, Clematis and Rose stems.

 * Also in residence here are small grey MONEY SPIDERS (from the Linyphiidae family).
-They like to put their triangular webs high up in the ivy, where they look like soft grey trampolines.
+They like to position their triangular webs high up in the ivy, where they look like soft grey trampolines.
 The little spiders hang beneath them, waiting for an unsuspecting winged creature to land.
-Money Spiders drop down into the undergrowth when they see the cane approaching; they wait till I’ve gone to climb back and spin another one.

-* The longest legs belong to the HARVESTMAN (Phalangium opilio), who looks like an orange lentil with legs of starched black sewing thread and is not really a spider.
-They have no fangs with which to bite, but rather stink glands on either side of their eyes.
+* The longest legs belong to the HARVESTMAN (Phalangium opilio).
+Not a spider, it looks like an orange lentil with starched black sewing thread for legs & stink glands on either side of its eyes, rather than fangs.

-Harvestmen live among the Mints and Hardy Geraniums, only breaking cover when I deadhead the flowers or deploy the watering can.
-I try to avoid those impossibly fragile-looking legs.
+These creatures live among our Mints & Hardy Geraniums, only breaking cover when flowers are deadheaded or watered.
 The photos, of two Harvestmen on a leaf of Himalayan Knotweed, were taken at what seemed a rather private moment, with one tickling the other.
 I left them to it.